glennhickey/teHmm/README.md

 * **teHmmView.py**: Print all parameters of a given model.
 Options to generate some figures.
 * **createStartingModel.py** :  Given an input track and a prior confidence value, create transition and probability matrix files (which can be tuned by hand) to pass to teHmmTrain.py
 * **bootstrapModel.py** : Create transition and probability matrix files (like above) from an existing model.
 Facilliates use of multiple rounds of training (say supervised then unsupervised).
 * **interpolateMaskedRegions.py** : If masking tracks are used, they will result in gaps in the HMM predictions.
 This script can fill these gaps in as a postprocessing step using some simple heuristics.
+* **applyStateNames.py** : Rename the states of a model.
+Useful for fully unsupervised models.

 **Parameter Selection**
 * **statesVsBic.py** : Compute a table of number of unsupervised states vs Bayesian Information Criterion.